On Separate Normalization in Self-supervised Transformers: Background

 \subsection{Normalization Layers in Transformers}

-Given that transformers are initially proposed for NLP tasks, layer normalization (LN), proposed by ~\citet{ba2016layer}, is typically the normalization method of choice~\citep{xiong2020layer}.
-LN normalizes across the feature dimension and is independent of the sequence length and the batch size.
-For any features $\bh\in\mathbb{R}^d$, the LN is computed as:
+Given that transformers are initially proposed for NLP tasks, layer normalization (LN)~\citet{ba2016layer} is typically the normalization method of choice~\citep{xiong2020layer}.
+LN normalizes across feature dimensions and is independent of the sequence length and the batch size.
+For any features $\bh\in\mathbb{R}^d$, the LN has the following computation:

 Here $h_i$ is the $i$-th dimension of $\bh$, $\odot$ represents element-wise multiplication, and $\bgamma,\bbeta\in\mathbb{R}^d$ are scale and bias parameters, respectively.
 In a transformer, all tokens, including special tokens, such as $\mathrm{[CLS]}$ and $\mathrm{[SEP]}$, are all treated equally and share the same LNs.